We all must answer one day to our God, the Creator of the universe and all that is in it!

 Phil 3:8-9 More than that, I count all things to be loss in view of the surpassing value of knowing Christ Jesus my Lord, for whom I have suffered the loss of all things, and count them but rubbish so that I may gain Christ, 9 and may be found in Him, not having a righteousness of my own derived from the Law, but that which is through faith in Christ, the righteousness which comes from God on the basis of faith,

-The Scriptures are clear that man is only justified by God’s grace, through humble, repentant faith in Jesus Christ as one’s Lord and Savior.
+The Scriptures are clear that man can only justified by God’s grace, through humble, repentant faith in Jesus Christ as one’s Lord and Savior.

-If a man relies on his own works or his own keeping of the Law, he will come up short every time because perfection is the requirement!
+If a person relies on his own works or his own keeping of the Law, HE WILL COME UP SHORT EVERY TIME because perfection is the requirement!

-The only perfect One was Jesus Christ and that’s why through His blood alone man can be justified before God.
+The only perfect One was Jesus Christ and that’s why through believing in His sacrifice alone man can be justified before God.

 Let’s close our lesson on Justification this way: